furiosa-ai/furiosa-models/docs/model_object.md

 <a name="accessing_artifacts_and_metadata"></a>
 ## Accessing artifacts and metadata
-A `Model` object includes model artifacts, such as ONNX, tflite, calibration range in yaml format, and ENF.
+A `Model` object includes model artifacts, such as ONNX, tflite, mapping from a tensor name to the tensor's min and max, and ENF.

 ENF format is [FuriosaAI Compiler](https://furiosa-ai.github.io/docs/latest/en/software/compiler.html) specific format.
 Once you have the ENF file, you can reuse it to omit the compilation process that take up to minutes.